Legion-Of-Legends/notebook/Guides/Book Guide.md

 > Here is a placeholder description of each field:
 > - `<Test Book>`: The title of the book.
 > - `<Test%20Book.md>`: The name of the markdown file you created in step 2.
 Note that spaces are replaced with `%20`.
+> - `<Pdf source>`: Pdf source should be the link of the book's pdf, ebook or epub version.
 > - `<Author>`: The author of the book.
 > - `<Gener>`: The genre of the book.
 > - `<Your name>`: Your name or username.